THIRTIETH LEGISLATURE, 2020

 RELATING TO FLAVORED TOBACCO PRODUCTS.

-BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:
+ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 The legislature finds that tobacco use remains the leading cause of preventable disease and death in the United States and Hawai'i.
 Tobacco use is a serious public health problem in terms of the human suffering and loss of life it causes, as well as the financial burden it imposes on society and our healthcare system.
 Annually, $526,000,000 in health care costs are directly attributed to smoking in the State.